jerry0317/Measuring-k_B/README.md

 ## Notes
 Currently our experiment works under the atmosphere environment.
 We plan to increase the accuracy of the measurements by implementing the following improvements in the near future:

 * Conduct our experiments in pure gas environments (Nitrogen, Oxygen, etc).
+We are planning to use the glove boxes.
 * Use BMP280 I2C or SPI Barometric Pressure and Altitude Sensor, which has 2x accuracy than the current BMP180 sensor. **[Implemented]**
+* More accurate distance measurements with infrared (IR) distance sensor.

 ## People
 This is a project from Physics 13CH/CS15C course of UCSB.
 Our team members are: